 How to Make Yourself Into a Learning Machine

-You’re an 18 year old with just a high school degree.
+Imagine this: you’re an 18-year-old with just a high school degree.
 You immigrate to a new country that speaks a different language, and start work with some of the brightest engineers in the world.

 You have two options: sink or swim.

 That’s the position Simon Eskildsen found himself in early in his career.
 He left his home in Denmark after high school, and moved to Canada alone to take a pre-college gap year working at Shopify.

 When he started, Shopify had 150 employees supporting tens of thousands of merchants.
 Now, it has more than 5,000 employees and over 1 million merchants.